cloudmesh-community/fa18-523-60/paper/paper.md

 }
 ```

-The *$match* stage is used to filter the document stream.
+The *match* stage is used to filter the document stream.
 Only matching documents pass to next stage [@www-docs-mongodb].

 ```